Chapter 21

 suddenly he is softened and also he told everything.

-Then the rest of the conspirators were so secretly glancing at each other
+Then the rest of the conspirators were so secretly glancing at each

 so that they are not accused by someone but they themselves are seen to